-The Alliance strongly supports the work of the local NHS Stop Smoking Service and the help they can give to people wanting to stop smoking.
-It recognises that nationally less than 6% of the smoking population access NHS stop smoking services.
-Quitters using NHS services are four times more likely to succeed than without support.
+The Alliance strongly supports the work of the local Stop Smoking Services and the help they can give to people wanting to stop smoking, alongside the new Healthy Lifestyle Service.
+It recognises that nationally less than 6% of the smoking population access stop smoking services.
+Quitters using services are four times more likely to succeed than without support.
 No other method of quitting can match this success rate.
 Moreover, stop smoking services offer value for money.
 The All Party Parliamentary Group on Smoking and Health (2010) concluded that commissioning of stop smoking services should be a priority.

-The Alliance seeks to support the success of the stop smoking service in the following key areas:
+The Alliance seeks to support the success of the stop smoking service and the healthy lifestyle service in the following key areas:

-- Ensuring that promotion of referral to smoking cessation is included in a wide range of strategies and commissioning arrangements. - Developing a robust and systematic smoking cessation referral system at acute trusts. - Introducing referral mechanisms in a wide number of organisations. - Providing brief intervention training opportunities across a wide audience including health organisations, voluntary sector and service provider organisations.
+- Ensuring that promotion of referral to smoking cessation is included in a wide range of strategies and commissioning arrangements. - Developing a robust and systematic smoking cessation referral system at acute trusts. - Introducing referral mechanisms in a wide number of organisations. - 'Making Every Contact Count' Providing training so NHS staff can deliver brief intervention at every opportunity. - Continuing to extend these brief intervention training opportunities across a wider audience including voluntary sector and service provider organisations. - Providing an e-cigarette friendly stop smoking service which will support individuals who choose to use an e-cigarette as a quitting aid.

-5.4.7 PRIORITY 7

-Carry out marketing and communication programmes
+5.4.7 PRIORITY 7 Carry out marketing and communication programmes